-The Family Crisis Center provides a range of services and settings that offer hope and opportunity for children and their families.
+The Family Crisis Center provides a range of services and settings that offer hope and opportunity for children and their families who are experiencing severe familial issues, including neglect, abuse and separation.

 Residential Care for Boys & Girls

-Our residential programs serve boys and girls from age 10 through age 18 by providing:
+Our residential programs serve boys and girls from ages 12 through 17 by providing:

 We use a “systems” approach which emphasizes working with the child’s family and environment.
 In order to ensure continuity of care, therapy services that begin with us can be continued as the child transitions home or to the next placement.
-Other services available include psychiatric services, drug and alcohol abuse treatment services, and recreational and other enrichment programs.
 Several hundred children are placed at the Family Crisis Center every year.

 Specialized Interviewing Facilities

-We use these facilities to interview families when their children are suspected of being abused or neglected.
+DHS and the Denver Police Department use these facilities to interview families when their children are suspected of being abused or neglected.
 The rooms allow observation and recording of the interview processes.
-Staff has specialized training in child interviewing techniques and works closely with staff from the Denver Police Department and the Children’s Advocacy Center.

 Family Crisis Center Values